Blitzkrieg27/devguide/documentation/start-documenting.rst

 .. highlight::  rest

 The Python language has a substantial body of documentation, much of it contributed by various authors.
-The markup used for the Python documentation is `reStructuredText`_, developed by the `docutils`_ project, amended by custom directives and using a toolset named `Sphinx`_ to post-process the HTML output.
+The markup (which just refers to the text encoding system) used for the Python documentation is
+`reStructuredText`_, developed by the `docutils`_ project, amended by custom directives and using a toolset named `Sphinx`_ to post-process the HTML output.